Oil Collapse Wipes Out Profits At Total - UrduPoint

 Total said it was setting a new savings target and would cut both its investment and crude production objectives.

-Investments would now be less than $14 billion for this year, down a quarter from what the group had announced in February.
+Investments would now be less than US $ 14 billion for this year, down a quarter from what the group had announced in February.

 Total did, however, decide to pay out an interim dividend of 0.66 Euros per share, the same level as a year earlier.